 Forget bottle service and attitudes, because Brunch2Bomb prides itself on a casual, fun atmosphere without the pretentiousness.
 And don’t expect haute cuisine because it’s not all about the food, though deliciousness can be found on the menus which are specially curated for most events to reflect African American palates – Nashville-style hot chicken, shrimp and grits and Cajun tater tots to name a few.
 Communal dining is on purpose – so it’s more comfortable to network, make business or personal connections and engage in conversation.
 Reed is passionate about this aspect of the brunch.
 “We use food and music to bring millennials together.
 It’s important to me, for us to have buying power without the bottle service and the fake Hollywood club standards.”

-- Chef and Reality Show Creator Hosts Pop-Up Brunch Series
+- Bringing It To the Table Show Creator Hosts Pop-Up Brunch Series

 - Chop Bar Event Brings Global Food Experience to Culinary Seekers